-permitted the award of incentive stock options and non-qualified stock options to directors and eligible officers and key employees.
+The stock option plan expired on May 31, 2011.
+The remaining outstanding options which were granted to the named executive officers, directors and other key employees were intended to provide a means for this group to increase their personal financial interest in the Company, thereby stimulating the efforts of these employees and strengthening their desire to remain with us.
+The stock option plan permitted the award of incentive stock options and non-qualified stock options to directors and eligible officers and key employees.
 The Board of Directors made grants under the stock option plan on a discretionary basis, taking into consideration the respective scope of accountability and contributions of each director and employee, including the Chief Executive Officer, to the Company.
 In 2011, the Compensation Committee did not award any stock options to any of the executive officers or other employees.
 Since the change in accounting regulations in 2005 regarding expensing stock options, no stock options have been awarded to any individuals.

-There was no set time for the awarding of stock options, however, for the years in which options were granted.
-The options were generally granted in January or December.
-The stock option plan set no specific levels of criteria or performance thresholds for the granting of options.
 We have no established policy regarding the recapturing of awards if they were granted based on financial results that are determined to have been misstated.